BenjaminPlanterose/UMtools/README.md

 ### K-calling

-However, when testing epigenome-wide, we cannot employ bGMM as we do not know the target number of clusters.
+Cluster formation in the UM plane cannot be tested epigenome-wide by bGMM since we do not know the target number of clusters.
 Because of this, we developed a K-caller, a tool able to automatically detect how many clusters are formed in the U/M plane based on the density-based spatial clustering of applications with noise (dbscan) algorithm.

-The function Kcall_CpG provides of a visual output:
+On the one hand, the function *Kcall_CpG* provides of a visual output.
+Please note that outliers are not included in any class and that the scale of the plot has been transformed to reduce the ellipticity of clusters in the U/M plane.

 ```r
 Kcall_CpG("cg15771735", M_U$M, M_U$U, minPts = 5, reach = seq(0.99, 1.01, 0.01))